 This is key to the plan of salvation.

-But because Jesus came down and lived as a human being and one of us, He tasted death for us.
+But because Jesus came down and lived as one of us, He tasted death for us:

 “But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone” (Hebrews 2:9, NKJV).